 Priorities of the Federal Ministry of Education and Research

 The negotiations on the important European programmes for education and research such as Horizon Europe and Erasmus+ have reached a crucial stage.
-Here too, the BMBF will strive to focus efforts on strengthening European cooperation on education and research as a lasting model for success.
+Here too, the BMBF as Council Presidency will strive to focus efforts on strengthening European cooperation on education and research as a lasting model for success.

 Close cooperation with Portugal and Slovenia

 Close cooperation among the trio is more important than ever in view of the current crisis.
-In such times, we want to coordinate our plans even more closely and forge ahead with joint initiatives.
+In such times, we arecoordinating our plans even more closely and forge ahead with joint initiatives.

-The citizen science campaign “Plastic Pirates Go Europe!” launched by the trio promotes the involvement of young people in Europe.
-School kids from Germany, Portugal and Slovenia will cooperate to gather data on plastic waste which will then be analysed by scientists from their three countries.
+This includes the citizen science campaign “Plastic Pirates – Go Europe!” launched by the trio promotes the involvement of young people in Europe.
+School kids from Germany, Portugal and Slovenia are gathering data on plastic waste which will then be analysed by scientists from their three countries.
 This will provide us with information about the state of rivers while contributing to environmental education.
 It is the first time that that there will be an overarching joint trio activity of this kind.